|750 Paso Technical FAQ Digest

 066516450 28mm no o-ring groove (Laguna Seca/same as on 85 Alazzurra 650)

-If you have a piston with 2 bearings inside, where the upper bearing has loose bearing balls you have the one of the 906.
+If you have a piston with 2 bearings inside, where the upper bearing has loose bearing balls you have the one that was also used in some early 906s.

 This one can also be replaced by the alternative one mentioned below.